KJV Only Rage (mp3)

 "Did you know that in the King James Version of the Bible the word 'advertise' means 'tell,' 'allege' means 'prove,' and 'conversation' means 'behavior'?
-That 'communicate' means 'share,' 'take through' means 'be anxious,' and 'prevent' means 'precede'?
+That 'communicate' means 'share,' 'take through' [should be "take no thought"] means 'be anxious,' and 'prevent' means 'precede'?
 That 'meat' is a general term for 'food,' and 'anon' and 'by and by' translate Greek words which mean 'immediately'?

 These words -- and many like them -- made perfect sense to readers when the KJV was published in 1611.
 But today, after nearly four centuries of changes in English, few readers know what such words mean.
 And most readers miss the riches of the all-time favorite King James Bible" [emphasis ours].